-When the body has to go into ‘battery saver mode’, the reproductive system is one of the main things that gets downregulated to conserve energy.
+When the body goes into ‘battery saver mode,’ the reproductive system is one of the main things that gets downregulated.
+This is to conserve energy.

-The ability to reproduce is not essential to human life and therefore is not considered important when the body is under stress and has to prioritize what functions will receive the limited energy available in the system.
+The ability to reproduce is not considered important when the body is under stress, It has to prioritize what functions will receive the limited energy available in the system.

-The loss of a menstrual cycle associated with FHA does reduce fertility and is often not addressed until a person is wanting to become pregnant.
+The loss of a menstrual cycle associated with FHA does reduce fertility.
+It is often not addressed until a person is wanting to become pregnant.